DDCENTERS/fitbit-versa-apfel/README.md

 In the settings menu you have the possibility to customize the watchface to your personal taste.

-You can change the color theme in the settings to a single color.
-[insert screen of settings]

-Select which activities are displayed.
-[inser screen of settings]

-Choose if you want to use your gps location or a specific city for weather updates.
-[insert screen of settings]

 <p align="center">
   <img src="screenshots/screenshot_settings.png" width="300" height="auto" title="Settings">
 </p>